bokkypoobah/EnergisSaleContractAudit/audit/README.md

 This audit has been conducted on Zero Carbon Project's private presale contract source code in commit [9b956af](https://github.com/zerocarbonproject/energis-sale/commit/9b956aff9064628ad688ade8d3df7d2078cf1dc0).

 This contract also depends on the token contract in commit [https://github.com/zerocarbonproject/energis-token/blob/fe6b8c45025cd2b99333fa0c29189975476ca8ed/contracts_flat/EnergisToken.sol](https://github.com/zerocarbonproject/energis-token/blob/fe6b8c45025cd2b99333fa0c29189975476ca8ed/contracts_flat/EnergisToken.sol) and this was audited at the same time.
+This audit has been updated to include the latest commit [https://github.com/zerocarbonproject/energis-token/blob/05dae6c74cf55e8f77abf5366657a39ae114be41/contracts_flat/EnergisToken.sol](https://github.com/zerocarbonproject/energis-token/blob/05dae6c74cf55e8f77abf5366657a39ae114be41/contracts_flat/EnergisToken.sol) of the token contract.

 No potential vulnerabilities have been identified in the private presale and token contracts.